c-hive/guides/ci/gh-actions.md

 #### Specify timeout

 The [default timeout is 360 minutes](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes) which is most likely more than needed.
-Each job must have an explicit time contraint.
+Each job must have an explicit time constraint.

 GOOD